What is the Best Life Insurance in BC for 2023?

 Do you need life insurance in BC?

-Example 1: life insurance for peace of mind
+Example 1: For peace of mind

-Example 2: life insurance for inheritance
+Example 2: For inheritance

 Who should buy life insurance in BC?